 Also, when it comes to spirituality, your state of consciousness matters a lot.

-When it's in the best form, it's of the divine nature.
-But when it's in the worst form, it's demonic in nature.
+When it’s in the best form, it’s divine.
+But when it’s in the worst condition, it’s demonic.

 The point is:

 You can either pull yourself up, or you can also pull yourself down.

 That will depend on how much you have self-awareness.

 When you are fully self-aware, you can observe the movement of your thoughts.